 6. All-Star Program

 Withrow Park’s All Star program is for players who want to play in a more competitive environment.
 We have a long and storied past playing at the provincial level.
-Every year, the League sends all-star teams to the Ontario Ball Hockey Association’s provincial tournaments, which are held over one weekend in July.
+Every year, the League sends all-star teams to the Ontario Ball Hockey Association’s provincial tournaments, which are held over one weekend in June or July.
 We have also had teams compete nationally and internationally, and had representatives play at the Ontario Summer Games.
 Tryouts typically take place beginning in late April/early May, followed by team selection and dedicated all-star practices.

 7. Volunteering/Working with the WPBHL